Professional Liability Insurance for Pharmacy Professionals

 Do I need to have professional liablity insurance even though I am not currently working?

-Yes, professional liability insurance is required if you wish to maintain your registration.
-The requirement is determined by your registration class, not by whether you are actively practising or providing pharmacy services to patients in BC.
+Yes, professional liability insurance is required in order to maintain your licence.
+This requirement is based on your licence class, not on whether you are actively practising or providing pharmacy services in BC.

-This applies to registrants on any type of professional leave of absence, including maternity leave, who wish to maintain their registration.
+This applies to all licensees who wish to maintain their licence, including those on any type of professional leave of absence, such as maternity or medical leave.